ploomber/mosaic-python/README.md

             # if None, it'll use DuckDB WASM.
 If a string, it'll use the
             # restConnector (if the url begins with "http") or the
             # socketConnector (if it begins with "ws")
+            # **IMPORTANT** if you want to load a local file, you cannot pass
+            # uri=None.
+See the latest section in the README.md
             uri=None,
         )
     ]